Quick Answer 🔍How many people use Linux in 2024?

 How can that be a thing?

-Let’s talk about how many people use Linux and other facts about this dynamic and powerful operating system.
+Let’s talk about the number of people using Linux and other facts about this dynamic and powerful operating system.

-It’s difficult to get an exact figure on how many people use Linux.
+It’s difficult to get an exact figure on how many Linux users there are.

-That’s mostly because it’s a free OS and is used by millions despite its low marketshare of the OS market.
+That’s mostly because it’s a free OS and is used by many millions despite its low marketshare of the desktop OS market.

 Did you know that Intel is one of Linux Kernel’s most significant contributors?